0b01001001/spectree/README.md

 ### Adapter models and Python dataclasses

-The model passed directly to `spec.validate`, or assigned to a status code in `Response`, should use the active adapter's model class: `pydantic.BaseModel` for the `pydantic` adapter or `msgspec.Struct` for the `msgspec` adapter.
-Fields on that model can use plain Python dataclasses as their types.
+The request model supplied to Spectree—either in `spec.validate`, such as `json=Profile`, or through a parameter annotation, such as `json: Profile`—should use the active adapter's model class.
+The same applies to a response model assigned to a status code in `Response`: use `pydantic.BaseModel` for the `pydantic` adapter or `msgspec.Struct` for the `msgspec` adapter.
+Fields on those models can use plain Python dataclasses as their types.

 ```py
 from dataclasses import dataclass